 The Special Education Administrative Assistant is responsible for preparing the state personnel report, billing and purchasing, travel arrangements, extra-duty vouchers, and helping to organize most of the events and meetings held for and within the department.
 In addition, she is the department receptionist and is happy to assist you.

-The Early Childhood Coordinator provides instructional leadership and program coordination amongst the Early Childhood Education programs for the district.
-The EC Coordinator works with the school community to provide information and serves as a resource to families and staff.
-Within the Early Childhood Program the EC Coordinator collaborates with building teams to plan, evaluate, develop, implement, and maintain services in compliance with the state guidelines for special education services and grants within the Early Childhood Programs.
-While working with the school community, the EC Coordinator plans and coordinates all community and child find screenings for children who are birth to five years old as well as providing placement opportunities for families.
-USD 475 has worked extremely hard to maintain and grow our Early Childhood Program and we look forward to continuing to serve our community.
+The Early Childhood Coordinator is the leader and program coordinator for the district's Early Childhood Education programs.
+The EC Coordinator channels information and serves as a resource to families and staff.
+Within the Early Childhood Program, the EC Coordinator oversees team collaborations to plan, evaluate, develop, and implement services while maintaining compliance with the state guidelines for special education services.
+The EC Coordinator plans and coordinates all community and child screenings for children zero to five years old, providing placement opportunities for eligible families.